isomerpages/singapore-customs-cms/_competent-authorities-requirements/Competent Authorities Requirements/singapore-police-force-arms-and-explosives-a-e-police-licensing-regulatory-department-plrd.md

 -   shall be guilty of an offence and be liable on conviction to a fine not exceeding $10,000 and imprisonment for a term not exceeding 3 years.

-Under Section 21A (1) of the Arms and Explosives Act, Chapter 13, no person shall, unless authorised thereto by licence, and in accordance with the conditions of the licence and such other conditions as may be prescribed, have in his possession or under his control, import, export, manufacture or deal in any explosive precursor.
+Under Section 21A (1) of the Arms and Explosives Act 1913, no person shall, unless authorised thereto by licence, and in accordance with the conditions of the licence and such other conditions as may be prescribed, have in his possession or under his control, import, export, manufacture or deal in any explosive precursor.

 Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction: